 third month of our year, first month of the ancient Roman calendar, c.
 1200, from Anglo-French marche, Old French marz, from Latin Martius (mensis) "(month) of Mars," from Mars (genitive Martis).
 The Latin word also is the source of Spanish marzo, Portuguese março, Italian marzo, German März, Dutch Maart, Danish Marts, etc.

 Replaced Old English hreðmonaþ, the first part of which is of uncertain meaning, perhaps from hræd "quick, nimble, ready, active, alert, prompt."
-Another name for it was Lide, Lyde (c.1300), from Old English hlyda, perhaps literally "noisy" and related to hlud "loud" (see loud).
-It fell from general use 14c. but survived into 19c. in dialect.
+Another name for it was Lide, Lyde (c.1300), from Old English hlyda, which is perhaps literally "noisy" and related to hlud "loud" (see loud).
+This fell from general use 14c. but survived into 19c. in dialect.

-"boundary," late 13c. (in reference to the borderlands beside Wales, rendering Old English Mercia), from Old French marche "boundary, frontier," from Frankish *marka or some other Germanic source (compare Old High German marchon "to mark out, delimit," German Mark "boundary;" see mark (n.1)).
+"a frontier, boundary of a country; border district," early 13c., from Old French marche "boundary, frontier," from Frankish *marka or some other Germanic source (compare Old Saxon marka, Old English mearc; Old High German marchon "to mark out, delimit," German Mark "boundary"), from Proto-Germanic *markō; see mark (n.1)).
 Now obsolete.
+Related: Marches.

 In early use often in reference to the borderlands beside Wales, sometimes rendering Old English Mercia; later especially of the English border with Scotland.
 There was a verb marchen in Middle English (c.
 1300), "to have a common boundary," from Old French marchier "border upon, lie alongside," which survived in dialect.